A LAST[ING] LETTER

 Typically, the first letter-writing conversation will take 60-90 minutes: I'll ask questions, we'll chat, and the letter will start to take shape.
 I will then share a draft of the letter, we'll refine it and continue until we've got the right words and thoughts that make the letter uniquely and truly yours.

 Money should never stand in the way of a letter.

 My service is available on a sliding scale: $75-300 for a letter depending on one's comfort zone.
 The people who pay for my service allow me to volunteer it to others.

-I volunteer my services to hospice and palliative care patients through organizations (e.g. Stanford Health Care, Hospice by the Bay, Commonweal, and others).
+I volunteer my services to hospice and palliative care patients through organizations (e.g. Stanford Hospital, By the Bay Health, Commonweal, and others).
 Referrals come from all directions and are not exclusively health related.

 Very few have the capacity for such empathy.
 Even fewer can translate that into the poetry of the written word. – Tina K.

 Your letter... is a treasure beyond all words...
 The way you see the world, hear it, imagine it, then craft it so others can step inside and feel your embrace...even when you are not in the room.
 It is a gift that transcends space and time.
 It is lasting. – Dawn G.

 While the letter retains my story and voice, it's not something I could have done on my own.
 Frish listens to the heart speak and then distills all that verbal noise into something essential and pithy and meaningful. – Brenda